Chiefs' Patrick Mahomes Stares Down Tom Brady, Shows Why He's the NFL's Future

 .@zeus30hightower intercepts Mahomes and returns it to the 4-yard line! #GoPats #KCvsNE 📺: NBC https://t.co/v3skKoadcL

-On another play in the first half, five Patriots defenders stood near the line of scrimmage in two-point stances, faked like they were going to back up into coverage, then suddenly blitzed.
-Mahomes felt the pressure and overthrew a wide open Travis Kelce.
+On another play in the first half, five Patriots defenders stood near the line of scrimmage in two-point stances, faked like they were going to back up into coverage and then suddenly blitzed.
+Mahomes felt the pressure and overthrew a wide-open Travis Kelce.

 There were times when Mahomes' head looked like it was spinning.
 It's understandable.
-He was going against Belichick.
+He was going up against Belichick.

 "I missed some throws," Mahomes said.
 "That happens in this league.
 When you're playing good football teams, you can't miss those throws."

-Entering the game, quarterbacks in their first start against the Patriots at Foxborough during the Belichick-Brady era were 5-44 in the regular season, with 11 straight losses.
+Entering the game, quarterbacks in their first starts against the Patriots at Foxborough during the Belichick-Brady era were 5-44 in the regular season with 11 straight losses, according to the NFL.
 The last QB to win his first start there was Colin Kaepernick in 2012.
-Kaepernick was also the youngest to win there since 2001, according to ESPN, at 25.
-QBs younger than 25 are 0-23 at the Patriots in the regular season since 2001.
+Kaepernick was also the youngest to win there since 2001, according to ESPN Stats and Info, at 25.
+QBs younger than 25 were 0-23 at New England in the regular season since 2001.
 Mahomes is 23.

 But you could almost literally see Mahomes' pulse lower as the game went on.

 We have seen Mahomes look superhuman much of the year, and we saw it again in the second half.
 The throws he missed were connecting.
 Belichick's tricks weren't working.
-Then Mahomes flashed his special, dynamic and mind-bending abilities, contorting and twisting his way to explosive plays that remind you of Steve Young and Mike Vick.
+Then Mahomes flashed his special, dynamic and mind-bending abilities, contorting and twisting his way to explosive plays that are reminiscent of Steve Young and Mike Vick.

 Belichick was the hunter early on.
 The Patriots became the hunted as Mahomes calmed and decoded Belichick.
 He became Brady-like in every way.
 The skill.
 The fearlessness.
 The absolute confidence.